top of page

 Lin Kernighan Algorithm

-The traveling salesman problem (TSP) is one of the most widely studied problems in combinatorial optimization.
-Given a collection of cities and the cost of travel between each pair of them, the traveling salesman problem is to find the cheapest way of visiting all of the cities and returning to the starting point.
+The Traveling Salesman Problem (TSP) is a prominent challenge in combinatorial optimization.
+It involves a set of cities and the costs associated with traveling between each pair.
+The objective of the TSP is to determine the most cost-effective route for visiting all cities and returning to the starting point.

-TSP may also be stated as the problem of finding a Hamiltonian cycle (tour) of minimum weight in an edge-weighted graph.
+The TSP can also be framed as the problem of finding a Hamiltonian cycle of minimum weight in an edge-weighted graph.

-The Lin-Kernighan algorithm (LK) performs so-called k-opt moves on tours.
-A k-opt move changes a tour by replacing k edges from the tour by k edges in such a way that a shorter tour is achieved.
+The Lin-Kernighan algorithm (LK) specifically utilizes k-opt moves on tours.
+A k-opt move modifies a tour by replacing k edges with k different edges, resulting in a shorter tour.

 bottom of page